ranjeetkulkarni/InkSpire/README.md

 ### **Backend (Flask)**
 - Processes the incoming sketches.
-- Sends the sketches to the pre-trained GAN model for colorization.
+- Sends the sketches to the custom-trained GAN model for colorization.

 ### **GAN Model**
-- A pre-trained GAN model generates colored images from sketches.
+- A custom-trained GAN model generates colored images from sketches.
+- The model was trained on the [Anime Sketch Colorization Pair Dataset](https://www.kaggle.com/datasets/ktaebum/anime-sketch-colorization-pair).
 - Results are sent back to the frontend for display.

 ---